LennysLounge/egui_ltreeview/README.md

 The examples folder contains a few examples to get you up and running quickly.
 It also contains a [`playground`](https://github.com/LennysLounge/egui_ltreeview/blob/main/examples/playground/main.rs) example witch implements every feature of this widget and lets you change its settings on the fly.
 You can run it using `cargo run --example playground`.

+# WASM Example
+See the wasm_example folder.

+# WASM Example
+Install trunk: `cargo install --locked trunk` for serving the files Build and run the example with `trunk serve`

 # Demo
 ![Demo showing selection, moving and creation of files in the tree view](demo.gif)